LiteObject/TypeRight/README.md

 3. **Open the TypeRight side panel** (click the TypeRight toolbar icon or use Chrome's side panel menu).
 Checks only run while the panel is open.

+   - Use the **Model** dropdown at the top of the panel to pick from your installed Ollama models.
+   - Click **Refresh** if you just pulled a new model and want it to appear.

 4. **Click into a text field** (input, textarea, or contenteditable) that contains at least **25 characters**.
 You can type or paste to reach the threshold.

 5. **Pause briefly**—TypeRight will send the text to Ollama about 2 seconds after the last keystroke or immediately after the click if the text is already long enough.
 You'll see "Checking with Ollama…" in the side panel while it runs.